bin-guo/bin-guo.github.io/index.md

 |Research Fellowship Award <br /> (optional from the Supervisor)| | |
 |Total Funding |$16,015.91 | $16,015.91|

+If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
+I am happy to be your supervisor.

+## 2) Master's Student at McMaster University
+Since I am a adjuct member at McMaster University, I am also seeking Master's student at McMaster Univeristy.
+There are two steam: MEng and MSc

+For the [MEng](https://www.eng.mcmaster.ca/cas/degree-options/computing-and-software-meng/) program, you will study at McMaster and I can be your co-supervisor. __You may not get the funding.__ Students must successfully complete six half (one-term) graduate courses and an independent project demonstrating the ability to carry out independent studies and reach a satisfactory conclusion in an area of Computing and Software.

+Also, for the [MSc](https://www.eng.mcmaster.ca/cas/degree-options/computer-science-msc/) program, you will study at McMaster and I can be your co-supervisor. __You are possible to get the funding and we can discuss the details if you are interested.__ Student must successfully complete four half (two-term) graduate courses and an high quality independent master's thesis.

+If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
+I am happy to be your co-supervisor.

-## 2) PhD Students
+## 3) PhD Students at McMaster University

 I am also recruiting PhD students.
-Since our department does not have PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
+Since I am a adjuct member at McMaster University and Trent does not have Computer Science PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
 That means you are McMaster's PhD students; you have a supervisor at McMaster and me as a cosupervisor.

-At McMaster University, the Computing and Software department will provide many funding or scholarship opportunities to cover the tuition fee, like TA; also, I can provide part of the funding to support you.
-The funding will be enough to pay for tuition fees and basic living expenses.
+At McMaster University, the Computing and Software department will provide many funding or scholarship opportunities; also, I can provide part of the funding to support you.
+The funding will be enough to pay for tuition fees and basic living expenses (the internation students will get the same support).
 If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
 I am happy to be your supervisor.

+## 4) International Students

-Finally, if you like living in Canada, I encourage **international students** to apply for the master's program at Trent University.
+Finally, if you like living in Canada, I encourage **international students** to apply for the master's and PhD programs.
-After graduating, you can apply for a [nomination for permanent residence in Ontario](https://www.ontario.ca/page/oinp-masters-graduate-stream), if you have a master's degree from an Ontario university.
+After graduating, you can apply for a [nomination for permanent residence in Ontario](https://www.ontario.ca/page/oinp-masters-graduate-stream), if you have a master's or PhD degree from an Ontario university.

 ---